 The scientific literature indicates that there is a connection between increasing/ decreasing concentrations of endogenous blood metabolites and the GFR.
 To establish a combination of endogenous metabolites with creatinine to a metabolite constellation reflecting GFR, numares uses its precise, fast and flexible analytical AXINON® System, which allows simultaneous detection of metabolites in a highly reproducible single analytical step.

 The association of endogenous serum metabolites with GFR will be tested.
 Quantitative NMR signals of both, literature reported candidates and proprietary metabolic markers, will be correlated with mGFR reference data.
 Candidates significantly associated with GFR will be used to model renal clearance based mGFR.

 The diagnostic performance (trueness and precision) of the obtained model(s) will be tested in a further, independent sample set (not used for discovery or modelling).

-Our efforts will result in a novel, simple blood test that will be available for clinical routine in early 2019: AXINON® Clearance Check*.
+Our efforts resulted in a novel, simple blood test for estimating GFR that is available for clinical routine since 2019: AXINON® GFR (NMR)*.